 - 1. Use of any propellant other than black powder or approved black powder substitutes. - 2.
 Use of any powder charge in excess of those recommended in this booklet or by the powder manufacturer. - 3.
 Use of any plastic patching material with round balls. - 4.
 Modification of internal parts as they were shipped from the factory. - 5.
 A lack of proper maintenance and thorough cleaning is evident such as rust. - 6.
-Peeling of camo finish after 1 year of service. - 7.
 Customer abuse.